judeimuede/serverless-automated-cost-controls/README.md

 Sample implementation of serverless automated cost controls using AWS Budgets, Amazon SNS and AWS Lambda.

-A companion AWS blog post, titled "Serverless Automated Cost Controls" ,for this repository can be found in the AWS Serverless Blog.
+A companion AWS blog post, titled "Serverless Automated Cost Controls", for this repository can be found in the AWS Serverless Blog.

 ## Setup
 cd createBudgetLambda